SMILE Eye Surgery for Patients with Astigmatism

 Less Postoperative Dry Eye

-While LASIK has been an extremely popular vision correction treatment, patients receiving LASIK can be more prone to postoperative dry eye.
-This dry eye can be very annoying and troublesome to deal with, and finding a cure can be extremely difficult.
+While LASIK has been an extremely popular vision correction treatment, patients receiving LASIK may be more prone to postoperative dry eye.
+This dry eye can be very annoying and troublesome to deal with, and finding a cure may be extremely difficult.
 With the SMILE procedure, patients experience less dry eye issues and more comfort following the surgery.

 Now FDA Approved for Astigmatism